Cruise unveils 'most dangerous stunt' in 'Mission: Impossible 7' - RFI

 - Lost theaters -

-The annual CinemaCon trade show typically features top Hollywood stars as well as never-before-seen footage, although A-listers have largely stayed away from this week's event due to Covid-19 concerns.
+The annual CinemaCon trade show typically features top Hollywood stars as well as never-before-seen footage, although A-listers stayed away from this week's event due to Covid-19 concerns.

 "Sadly we did lose some of the theaters along the way, but most of you found ways to power through and are now back in business," he told attendees during Universal Pictures' presentation, which included his forthcoming musical sequel "Sing 2."